Young-ook/terraform-aws-fis/examples/redis/README.md

 ```

 ### Application
-For this lab, we picked up the Redis rate-limit application.
-Redis-rate-limiting is a simple application made by redis lab for learning and demonstration purposes.
+For this lab, we picked up the Redis rate-limit application which is a simple application made by redis lab for learning and demonstration purposes.

 ### Build an application
 Run a build job to create a redis client application container image.
 Copy the `build` command from the terraform output and run it: